MatchPoints 2026: Parallel Sessions

 Jóna Ólavsdóttir Name, Ph.D.
 Student, Department of Ecoscience, Centre for Nature-based Solutions, Aarhus University:

-Overcoming Barriers to the Implementation of nature-based-solutions
+Overcoming Barriers to the Implementation of Nature-based Solutions

 Biodiversity and Biosphere Resilience

-Time: Thursday May 7 at 13.30-15.00
+Time: Thursday 7 May 13:30–15:00

 Auditorium: To be announced

-This session investigates how biodiversity resilience can be reinforced through advances in ecological understanding, technological innovation, and shifts in human–environment relationships.
+This session investigates how biodiversity resilience can be reinforced through advances in ecological understanding, technological innovation and shifts in human–environment relationships.
 It examines the potential of digital twin technologies to integrate diverse data streams, anticipate ecological change, and support conservation planning in regions where biodiversity is high but information and resources are often limited.
-Reflections from national-scale biodiversity assessments illustrate how long-term evaluation, policy coordination, and institutional learning shape prospects for a more resilient nature.
+Reflections from national-scale biodiversity assessments illustrate how long-term evaluation, policy coordination and institutional learning shape prospects for a more resilient nature.
 Recent insights into human–wildfire interactions highlight how fire regimes interact with land use to alter ecosystem trajectories, revealing leverage points for managing resilience under increasing climatic extremes.
 How Nature-based solutions (NBS) provide tools to ensure a resilient nature; and how biodiversity is a key tool to fulfill our climate goals and have a resilient society to ongoing climate change.
 Finally, the session considers the broader societal transformations required to sustain a resilient planet, emphasising pathways that cultivate more desirable futures in the Anthropocene.
 Collectively, these perspectives illuminate the drivers that erode resilience, the interventions that can bolster it, and the systemic changes necessary to support ecological and social flourishing in an era of rapid global change.

 Chairs: Alejandro Ordonez Gloria, PhD, Associate Professor, Department of Biology, Aarhus University and Jens-Christian Svenning, Professor, Centre Director, Department of Biology, Aarhus University